Coronavirus latest: Over 300,000 confirmed cases worldwide | DW | 22.03.2020

 Read more: What happens if the Olympics are cancelled?

-05:48 All international passengers arriving in Beijing will be redirected to 12 designated entry points located throughout China starting Monday, the Civil Aviation Administration of China announced in an online notice on Sunday.
+05:48 All international passengers arriving in Beijing will be redirected to 12 designated entry points located throughout China starting Monday, the country's Civil Aviation Administration said Sunday.

+In recent days mainland China has experienced a rise in the number of coronavirus infections involving travelers arriving from abroad, even as zero locally transmitted cases were reported on Saturday for the third day in a row.

+Read more: How has Taiwan kept its coronavirus infection rate so low?

 04:56 Thailand reported 188 new COVID-19 infections on Sunday, taking the total number of cases to 599.
 The country has reported one death.